sercp

 Bug reports and patches are welcome by email.

-Clone sercp from public git repository: https://vym.cz/cgit/sercp-pc
+Public git repository: https://vym.cz/cgit/sercp-pc

 How was sercp born